stephenreid321/lumen/README.md

 ## How the mailing lists work, in brief

-1. Your VPS (running Postfix/Virtualmin) receives a mail to yourgroup@yourdomain.org
+1. Your VPS receives a mail to yourgroup@yourdomain.org
 2. The mail triggers a simple notification script on the VPS that in turn alerts your Heroku app to the fact there's a new message for the group
 3. Your Heroku app connects to the VPS via IMAP to fetch the new mail
 4. Your Heroku app distributes the message to group members via SMTP